Comparing Wellforce IT and CompuCom for SMB and mid-market buyers

 MSP comparison

-CompuCom is one of the largest enterprise managed service providers in North America.
-Wellforce IT is a boutique partnership for organizations of 25 to 500 people.
-Both are credible — they are designed for very different buyers.
-This page is the honest tour of how to tell which is yours.
+CompuCom is one of the largest enterprise MSPs in North America.
+We are a small partner built for 25 to 500 person teams.
+Both are solid.
+Here is how to tell which one is yours.

 Wellforce IT

-• Strong nonprofit and association practice
+Strong nonprofit and association practice

-• Named vITM and vCIO included
+Named IT manager and strategist included

-• AI Practice as a first-class product line
+AI practice as a real product line

 CompuCom

-Enterprise MSP with global service desk.
+An enterprise MSP with a global service desk

-• Enterprise-scale buyers, 1,000+ employees typical
+Enterprise buyers, 1,000+ employees typical

-• Global 24/7 service desk and field services
+Global 24/7 service desk and field services

-• Strong end-user-experience and device-fleet practice
+Strong end-user and device-fleet practice

-• Custom enterprise contracts
+Custom enterprise contracts

-Where the real differences live.
+Where the real differences live

-Pricing model
+Pricing

 Wellforce IT